 Open to Canadian Citizens and Permanent Residents of Canada only

-With ANDI, you'll get a chance to support and strengthen the work of ANDI regarding value chains throughout Honduras.
-You'll use new approaches and mechanisms to improve their management capacity and supporting them in researching and applying for new project opportunities as well as the development of value chains in the sector.
-In addition, you'll also collaborate with stakeholders to create value chains that result in more equitable benefits for everyone, including women and youth.
+With ANDI, you'll get a chance to support and strengthen the Business Development work of ANDI throughout Honduras.
+You'll use new approaches and mechanisms to improve their management capacity and supporting them in researching and applying for new project opportunities as well as the development of business in the sector.
+In addition, you'll also collaborate with stakeholders to create businesses that result in more equitable benefits for everyone, including women and youth.

 As a volunteer, you will:

-- Contribute to the promotion and development of value chains and links to building efficiency and quality.
+- Contribute to the promotion and development of businesses and links to building efficiency and quality.

-- Collaborate with stakeholders through training on value chains in order to build a strong interest in establishing a more profitable sector and equitable sharing of benefits, including the participation of women and youth.
+- Collaborate with stakeholders through training on business development in order to build a strong interest in establishing a more profitable sector and equitable sharing of benefits, including the participation of women and youth.

 - Contribute to the improvement of the volunteer program between Cuso International Honduras and ANDI.

-- Support other Cuso International partners focused on value chains as well as other activities assigned.
+- Support other Cuso International partners focused on business development as well as other activities assigned.

 Essential Academic Qualifications:

 Essential Professional Background:

 - Experience in project management, proposal writing, project planning, and/or monitoring & evaluation.